Developer Interface

 ULID(01E75QWN5HKQ0JAVX9FG1K4YP4)

-classmethod from_uuid(value: UUID) U[source]
+classmethod from_uuid(value: UUID) Self[source]

 Create a new ULID-object from a uuid.UUID.
 The timestamp part will be random in that case.